Cumbria Chamber of Commerce has produced this toolkit to help businesses mitigate the impacts of the Coronavirus outbreak.

 Guidance from the Department of Health and Social Care, and Public Health England, is here and is updated daily.
 This covers the situation in the UK, provides information about the virus and outlines the action the Government is taking to prevent its spread.

-Click here to download a poster asking staff and customers to wash their hands.
+Click here to download a leaflet explaining what to do to help stop the spread of Coronavirus, including information on symptoms, and click here to download a poster asking staff and customers to wash their hands.
 A simpler printer-friendly version is here.

-The Department for Transport has produced specific guidance for the transport sector here and details of a temporary relaxation of drivers’ hours rules here.
-It is also waiving the annual inspection for tank vehicle for transporting dangerous goods.
+There is guidance from the Department for Transport for operators and users on how to travel safely.
+This complements its guidance for staff in the transport sector here and details of a temporary relaxation of drivers’ hours rules here.
+It is also waiving the annual inspection for tank vehicles for transporting dangerous goods.
 Details here.

 MoT tests for heavy vehicles have been suspended for up to three months.
 Details here.

-The Department for International Trade has published guidance for importers and exporters here.
+The Department for International Trade (DIT) has published guidance for importers and exporters here.

 Financial and legal: